-Manipulation of the soft tissues of the body for the purpose of normalizing tissues and consists of a group of manual techniques that include applying fixed or movable pressure, holding, and or causing movement of our to the body.
+Soft tissue manipulation serves to normalize tissue texture and function, and consists of a group of manual techniques such as applying fixed or moveable pressure, holding, and/or causing movement of the body.

-Joint mobilization is the passive movement of a joint to restore motion or reliever pain,.
-Small oscillatory motion that do not stretch the capsular or other soft tissues structures or often used for reducing pain, while larger oscillatory or sustained motions are used to stretch structures and restore accessory or joint play motions.
+Joint mobilization is the passive movement of a joint to restore motion or relieve pain.
+Small oscillatory motions that do not stretch the capsular or other soft tissue structures are often used for reducing pain, while larger oscillatory or sustained motions are used to stretch structures and restore accessory or joint play motions.

 Lymphatic drainage massage is a series of light-touch techniques which are aimed at moving lymph.
 The concept is that manual circulation of lymphatic fluid will facilitate removal of bacteria and other foreign materials from the body more quickly.
 The researchers are not unanimous on the efficacy of this technique, but there is a growing body of evidence which indicates that it is extremely useful in some circumstances.